shikokuchuo/mirai/README.md

 On the server, `server()` may be called from an R session, or an Rscript invocation from a shell.
-This sets up a remote daemon process that connects to the client network IP address and receives tasks:
+This sets up a remote daemon process that connects to the client URL and receives tasks:

     Rscript --vanilla -e 'mirai::server("tcp://192.168.0.2:5555")'